Summary

 Can you sign a Microsoft Enterprise Agreement?

+If your organisation has 500 or more users or devices, you qualify for a Microsoft Enterprise Agreement.
 For smaller organisations, the most logical choice is the Microsoft CSP programme.
 Open Value Agreement is another alternative.

 Cloud services, including Microsoft 365 and Azure,

-Traditional software licenses,
+Traditional software licences,

 The best place to check product availability is the Microsoft Product Terms website:

-Select Enterprise Agreement as the licensing program,
+Select "Enterprise Agreement" as the licensing programme,

 In the left menu, select "Product Offerings" and the product you seek.
 If you choose Windows Server, you'll see all the Windows Server licences available in an Enterprise Agreement.